cryptpad/documentation/admin_guide/installation.rst

       - ./onlyoffice-conf:/cryptpad/onlyoffice-conf
       - ./config/config.js:/cryptpad/config/config.js

-.. _admin_install_onlyoffice_manually:
+.. _admin_install_eurooffice_manually:

-Install OnlyOffice manually
+Install Euro-Office manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is easier to use the :ref:`script <admin_install_onlyoffice>` to install OnlyOffice.
-However, it is also possible to install OnlyOffice manually.
+It is easier to use the :ref:`script <admin_install_eurooffice>` to install Euro-Office.
+However, it is also possible to install Euro-Office manually.

 For the first installation you need to clone `onlyoffice-builds` into your `cryptpad` folder: